Endings and Beginnings

 Ali ran the collection for my leaving present: a pair of Freudian Slippers – Freudian Slippers, geddit?
 Very apt, considering my great respect for many of Freud’s concepts…and also very comic, as the photos below show!

-Gallery: Ali’s Freudian slippers, with even Basmati the cat taking a liking to them! – click on photo to enlarge.
+Gallery: Ali’s Freudian slippers, with even Basmati the cat taking a liking to them! – all photos by Caroline Rice – click on photo to enlarge.

 July: Relaunched Telephone Support page as Online Counselling.